Free guide to morning sickness and hyperemesis gravidarum care

 Severe nausea and vomiting in pregnancy not only interferes with the enjoyment of pregnancy, but can also lead to adverse outcomes for mother-baby.

 Want to learn more or work up a custom plan?
-Contact me about a 1-1 consult.
+Contact me about a 1-1 consult or for more information about a paid subscription to Brighter Days, Darker Nights.

 DISCLAIMER: The author is not a medical professional, nutritionist, dietician, therapist or any kind of licensed professional.
 All material contained in this post is for informational purposes only, and is not guaranteed to be free of errors or omissions in reporting.
 It has not been evaluated by any medically accredited organization, and is not intended to replace medical advice offered by physicians or other qualified health care providers, or to be used to diagnose, treat, or prevent any type of disease or medical condition.
 Readers are encouraged the confirm the information with other sources.
 Before beginning any significant change in lifestyle, or for questions about the diagnosis and treatment of any health-related conditions, it is advisable to see the advice of a licensed healthcare professional.
 Any application of the material provided is at the reader’s discretion and is the reader’s sole responsibility.
 The author will not be liable for any direct, indirect, consequential, special, exemplary, or other damages arising therefrom.